05 Jun Bancore Newsletter June 2018

 Because of its associations with major card companies, national and local banks, and certain government agencies, Bancore has been thoroughly due-diligenced and approved to operate around the world.
 Bancore needs no banking license, since its consumer facing is layered on top of BINs (Bank Identification Number) and licenses held by local cooperating banks.

 Bancore’s versatile technology can perform a broad range of payment services for many different industries and in a multitude of situations.
 The following shows the main services provided by Bancore’s Mobile Payment Platform:

 1. Installing a P2P payment “bot” on Social Media pages across Europe:

-In cooperation with Nets (a $5.3 billion Danish interbank switch) Bancore will launch “monny.me”, initially via Facebook Messenger, allowing payments and transactions to be carried out where the customer most frequently is, i.e. on his or her Facebook page.
+Bancore is developing their own Bank version 3.0 “chatbot” for the Monny.me launch, initially via Facebook Messenger, allowing payments and transactions to be carried out where the customer most frequently is, i.e. on his or her Facebook page.
 This will be followed shortly by similar bots on Instagram and WhatsApp, thereby potentially reaching millions of users.
-The excitement around monny.me’s July 1, 2018 launch is expected to create a considerable word-of-mouth viral effect.
+The excitement around monny.me’s Q1, 2019 launch is expected to create a considerable word-of-mouth viral effect.